zhaojishun/GenderBiasPapers/README.md

 113. Deep Learning for Bias Detection: From Inception to Deployment.2021.[PDF](https://arxiv.org/abs/2110.15728)
 114. The Golden Rule as a Heuristic to Measure the Fairness of Texts Using Machine Learning.2021.[PDF](https://arxiv.org/abs/2111.00107)
 115. Measuring a Texts Fairness Dimensions Using Machine Learning Based on Social Psychological Factors.2021.[PDF](https://arxiv.org/abs/2111.00086)
+116. Sexism Identification in Tweets and Gabs using Deep Neural Networks.2021.[PDF](https://arxiv.org/abs/2111.03612)

 ## Review article